SPORT MANAGEMENT CONCENTRATION

 The Graduate Student Senate also offers short-term, interest-free loans in case of an emergency to graduate students performing coursework on the Storrs campus (in addition to students in the Public Policy or Marine Sciences programs).
 To qualify for the loan, students must also be in good financial standing with the university.
 Additional information on these interest-free loan opportunities, including supplementary critera, can be found here.

 The Graduate School also offers a list of internal and external funding opportunities available for students.
-To learn more about internal funding opportunities within the university, please click here.
-External funding opportunities can be found here.

 Where can I get information about financial aid?